 If payment is not received by that date, a late penalty of 1.5% is assessed on the outstanding balance and a Past Due notice will be mailed to the billing address on file.
 The past due amount is due within 7 days of the billing date, which is stated on the bill.
 If payment is still not received, a shut-off notice will be delivered to the service location.
 If payment is not received within 24 hours of the notice, water service will be turned off.
 A turn-on fee applies to have service reinstated.
 If you are a renter, we may be required to notify the landlord or property owner of non-payment of water and sewer utility service.

 What is the fixed service charge on my utility bill for?

 A bi-monthly service charge is assessed based on meter size and relates to fixed costs of providing water.
 Fixed costs may include meter reading, repair, customer service and insurance.
-For residential customers, this charge includes the first 2,000 gallons of water per billing period.

 How are sewer charges computed?
 Why is it more than the cost of water service?